-This blog post will explore the meaning of crane symbolism.
-Cranes can represent many things, but they all seem to have a common theme: good fortune.
+This blog post will explore the meaning of the crane symbolism.
+Cranes can represent many things but they all seem to have a common theme: good fortune.
 It’s no wonder that the Japanese word for “cranes” is associated with happiness and longevity.
 In this article, we’ll learn more about what cranes symbolize and how you can incorporate them into your own life!

-Long-Legged Beauty: The Significance Of Crane Meaning
+Long-Legged Beauty: The Significance of the Crane Meaning

 “The wise man should restrain his senses like the crane and accomplish his purpose with due knowledge of his place, time, and ability.”Chanakya